Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits: Results

 The power and efficiency are mostly limited by the finite detuning range shown in Fig.~\ref{fig:cycle_calibration}a since the efficiency is expected to be in the same range as for a quantum Otto engine with an ideal quantum harmonic oscillator which has the efficiency $\eta_\mathrm{Otto} = 1 - \kappa = 1 - \omega_\mathrm{min}/\omega_\mathrm{max}$ where $\kappa$ is referred to as the compression ratio~\cite{deffner_quantum_2019,kosloff_quantum_2017}.
-Thus the maximum detuning of \qty{-82.4}{\MHz} used in the experiments yields an Otto efficiency of $\eta_\mathrm{Otto} = 1 - \omega_\mathrm{ge}(t_\mathrm{B})/\omega_\mathrm{ge}(t_\mathrm{A}) \approx 0.020$~\cite{morstedt_rapid_2024}.
-The mean output power of the repeated cycles is \qty{0.039}{\eV/s} and the mean efficiency is 0.0055 which is 27~\% of the ideal Otto efficiency, reproduced relatively accurately by the simulated values \qty{0.031}{\eV/s} and 0.0045, respectively.
-Although the acquired efficiency and power are somewhat low, they provide very strong evidence that the cycle implemented by the AC pulses demonstrates a quantum heat engine with a positive output power and efficiency, thus generating work from the heat flowing through the transmon.
-Furthermore, the cycle efficiency of the system is predicted by our simulations to reach the Otto efficiency regime in the steady-state operation as discussed in the Methods.
-In the existing literature~\cite{peterson_experimental_2019,bouton_quantum_2021}, efficiencies of 0.42--0.48 have been reported for non-superconducting QHEs, but these values are also governed by Otto efficiency although with high compression ratios.
+Thus the maximum detuning of $-82.4\,\mathrm{MHz}$ used in the experiments yields an Otto efficiency of $\eta_\mathrm{Otto} = 1 - \omega_\mathrm{ge}(t_\mathrm{B})/\omega_\mathrm{ge}(t_\mathrm{A}) \approx 0.020$~\cite{morstedt_rapid_2025}.
+The mean output power of the repeated cycles is 0.039\,eV/s, and the mean efficiency is 0.0055, which is 27~\% of the ideal Otto efficiency, reproduced relatively accurately by the simulated values 0.031\,eV/s and 0.0045, respectively.
+Since the first cycle is far from saturation, the corresponding absorbed heat is significantly higher than for the steady-state operation, which accounts for the reduced efficiency of $\eta = 0.27 \eta_\mathrm{Otto}$.
+Thus, the efficiency is lower for the first cycle, but the value quickly approaches the Otto efficiency during the first few cycles.
+Although the acquired efficiency and power are somewhat low and currently lack practical applications, they provide very strong evidence for our main result that the cycle implemented by the AC pulses demonstrates a quantum heat engine with a positive output power and efficiency, thus generating work from the heat flowing through the transmon.
+Furthermore, the cycle efficiency of the system is predicted by our simulations to reach the Otto efficiency regime in the steady-state operation, as discussed in the Methods.
+In the existing literature~\cite{peterson_experimental_2019,bouton_quantum_2021}, efficiencies of 0.42--0.48 have been reported for non-superconducting QHEs, but these values are also governed by Otto efficiency, although with high compression ratios.